SpoonLabs/spoon-gradle-plugin/README.md

 # Spoon gradle plugin

-A gradle plugin to run spoon on a target project.
+A gradle plugin to run source code transformations using spoon on a project built with Gradle.

-## Usage
+## Basic usage

-To use a plugin in a build script, you need to add the plugin classes to the build script's classpath.
+To use spoon-gradle-plugin, you need to add the plugin classes to the build script's classpath.
 To do this, you use a `buildscript` block.
 The following example shows how you might do this when the JAR containing the plugin has been published to a local repository: